How Much Is a Criminal Defense Lawyer for a Felony Case?

 Can a Lawyer Work on Contingency in a Criminal Defense Case?

 No. Contingency fees are routine in personal injury cases, like car accidents.
 The lawyer will not charge any upfront fees but will take a percentage of the client’s settlement or court award.

 Unfortunately, ethical rules prohibit contingency fees in criminal cases.
-They also don’t make any sense in criminal context, since a defendant does not win any money which can be used to pay for an attorney.
+They also don’t make any sense in a criminal context, since a defendant does not win any money which can be used to pay for an attorney.

 Why Not Use the Public Defender?